balcode/UserGuide/Installation.md

      }
 }
 ```
 Then do `composer update`.
-Once composer has finish, you are now ready to use this awesome library!
+Once the composer is installed and upated, you are ready to use this awesome library!